A-Kaminer/cassius-tool/documentation/analysis.md

 `self.analyze\_unigrams(include\_nonletters=False, ignore\_capitals=True, silent=False)`
 Analyze the unigrams, or single letters in the the ciphertext.
 #### Arguments
  * include\_nonletters=False
     Type: boolean
     Efffect: determines whether or not to pay attention to nonletter characters
  * ignore\_capitals=True
     Type: boolean
     Effect determines whether or not to be case sensitive on capitals
  * silent=False
     Type: boolean
     Effect: determines whether or not to print logging output
+---
+`self.__eliminate_capitals(self)`
+#### Arguments
+ * self